hvanjerdz/archmoured/docs/index.md

 Archmoured assumes that the reader already knows how to prepare an installation medium and boot from a live environment.
 It could be said that it is left as an exercise.

+**Important**: For this specific setup, it is necessary to be booting in [UEFI mode](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface).
+If not, both disk partitioning and bootloader used in this guide are going to be incompatible with the reader's system.

 > Protip: Use [Ventoy](https://www.ventoy.net) to get the most out of your installation media (most likely an USB drive).

 ## Into the live environment